emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 the choice of whether it is mandatory or safe to forward can be made as required for the multiple concurrent operations use case.
 For those cases, Request-Tag is the proxy-safe elective option suggested in {{RFC7959}} Section 2.4 last paragraph.

+## Rationale for introducing the option

+An alternative that was considered to the Request-Tag option for coping with the problem of fragmented message body integrity ({{body-integrity}}) was to update {{RFC7959}} to say that blocks could only be assembled if their fragments' order corresponded to the sequence numbers.

+That approach would have been difficult to roll out reliably on DTLS where many implementations do not expose sequence numbers, and would still not prevent attacks like in {{I-D.mattsson-core-coap-actuators}} Section 2.5.2.

 # Block2 / ETag Processing # {#etag}

 The same security properties as in {{body-integrity}} can be obtained for blockwise response operations.